If you have an NDIS plan, you may have come across the terms SIL and SDA.

 What is Supported Independent Living (SIL)?

-Supported Independent Living (SIL) provides you with support to help you live as independently as possible.
+Supported Independent Living (SIL) is the support services, which help you live as independently as possible.
 If you have a disability, SIL can provide you with support if you are living alone or if you live with a group of people in a shared home.

 What is Specialist Disability Accommodation (SDA)?

-Funding through the NDIS is only available to a small proportion of participants with very high support needs who meet specific eligibility criteria.
+SDA funding through the NDIS is only available to a small proportion of participants with specialised support needs who meet specific eligibility criteria.

 So, what is the difference between SDA and SIL?